rapomerantz/java-profile-aggregator/README.md

 # Spring Boot Profile Aggregator
 This application is a Spring Boot REST microservice that queries and aggregates user profile data from external services (currently Github).
-It exposes a /profile/{username} API endpoint that fetches, transforms, and caches profile data.
+It exposes a `/profile/{username}` API endpoint that fetches, transforms, and caches profile data.

 Its purpose is to demonstrate sensible, modern software architecture decisions, while remaining open to future extension.

-Above all, it applies my one-and-only engineering dogma: When in down, **keep it simple stupid**.
+Above all, it applies my one-and-only engineering dogma: When in doubt, **keep it simple stupid**.

 ## Key Features
 - Fetches Github user profile data and repositories